 Protecting Your Interests in Marital Property Division

-Our goal at Greensboro Family Law, is to ensure that our client receives his or her fair share of marital property, without depleting the entire marital estate in the process by racking up unreasonable legal fees.
-Our family law practice has access to considerable resources in terms of experience with professional valuation experts, which allows us to work efficiently and effectively to create property division plans that are fair and customized for each client’s situation.
+Our goal at Camino Law, is to ensure that our client receives his or her fair share of marital property, without depleting the entire marital estate in the process by racking up unreasonable legal fees.
+Our family law practice has access to considerable resources in terms of experience with professional valuation experts, which allows us to work efficiently and effectively to create property division plans that are fair and customized for each client's situation.

 There are four basic steps in the marital property division process in any North Carolina divorce:

 - Accurately identify the property existing at the date of separation

 - Determine what is marital property, what is separate property (not subject to division) and what is mixed property (only part of which may be subject to division)

 - Determine the fair market value of the property subject to division

 - Distribute the assets and property in a fair and equitable manner